SM-Networkx/breakbot/README.md

 Description
 -----------

+This project is a fork of the breakbot from stenyak

 Breakbot is a software that serves as gateway between several communication protocols.

-It was started as a way to scratch one of the author's own itch, i.e. to **break** free from the walled garden that WhatsApp is, and to be able to use a proper computer with a proper screen and a proper keyboard (I hate long chats in tiny screens).

 It currently supports: